evervault/evervault-python/README.md

 #### Prerequisites

-To get started with the evervault Python SDK, you will need to have created a team on the evervault dashboard.
+To get started with the Evervault Python SDK, you will need to have created a team on the evervault dashboard.

 We are currently in invite-only early access.
 You can apply for early access [here](https://evervault.com).